-Use this framework to determine what would be a good strategy for your company, especially if you are seeking to enter a new market
+Use this framework to determine a strategy for entering a new market

 The strategy diamond framework deserves wider recognition.
 The tool was proposed by professors Donald Hambrick and James Fredrickson in an article called "Are you sure you have a strategy?" in Academy of Management Executive in 2001.
 It is based on a number of choices that can be made about a business seeking to expand.